combust/mleap/mleap-serving/README.md

 # MLeap Serving

-Runs both the gRPC server and HTTP server, sharing a single actor system.
+Starts both the gRPC server and HTTP server, using a single MLeap executor.

 See ```ml.combust.mleap.serving.RunServer.scala``` for more details.